Sussex Branch12th September 2017 by webspinner

 We wonder if any of our readers remember going to either of these places on the third Tuesday of every month and would like to share their memories?

 During this time the Branch also hosted the 2004 Cartophilic Society Convention, at the Winter Garden in Eastbourne – and here is a snapshot of the venue adorned with the official Society banner.
 In fact Gordon Brayne was made an honorary life member at that event.
 And do you still remember those “Yellow Perils”?
 In case you don`t, this referred to the new Branch Sweatshirts, created specially for the occasion, which were much in evidence, buzzing all around the convention, helping speed up the queues of collectors trying to gain admission, running the raffle, and even valuing cards which had been brought in by locals after a “Cartophilic Roadshow” had been advertised on local media.
 And reportedly some good finds turned up, along with some new collectors who attended monthly meetings, but sadly this was not enough and the Branch closed in 2015.

 But now…. we look to the future!
-And we invite all collectors in the area to come along, see what we do, and hopefully become part of our club.
+And we invite all collectors in the area to get in touch, find out what we do, and hopefully become part of our club before the grand re-opening.
 And do tell us that you saw us here!

 Our Featured Card: this is the reverse of the card at the top of this page.
 Issued by R & J Hill, of Shoreditch in London and Birmingham, these cards were originally inserted in packets of “Sunripe” and “Spinet Oval” Cigarettes, and were hand coloured real photographs.
 This particular “Views of Interest”, shows local landmark Lewes Castle